wascc/wascc-dev-site/content/tutorials/first-actor/create_host.md

 )?;
 ```

-Once we've called `bind_actor`, the HTTP server capability has spun up a new thread and has created a new server dedicated specifically to our actor module on the port number specified.
+Once we've called `set_binding`, the HTTP server capability has spun up a new thread and has created a new server dedicated specifically to our actor module on the port number specified.

 As you go through this tutorial on your own, make sure that the paths/filenames are appropriate for your environment.
 The location of your `libwascc_httpsrv.so` file (found by compiling the [waSCC HTTP Server Provider](https://github.com/wascc/http-server-provider)) may differ from the text of this tutorial.